veracity/veracity-documentation/sections/dataworkbench/datavalidator.md

 </figure>

 ## To upload to a shared input folder
-You can upload files to an **input folder that was shared with your workspace** from another workspace under the same tenant.
+You can upload files to an **input folder that was shared with your workspace** from another workspace.

-If validation is configured for that folder, Data Workbench will:
+If validation is configured for that folder and the corresponding output folder has been shared with you, Data Workbench will:
 - Automatically detect the corresponding **output folder** and schema.
 - Trigger validation after upload.
 - Display **toast messages** in the bottom right informing about validation progress.